alivaditis/star_pit/README.md

   - Current student of Turing School of Software & Design.
   - Turing is a 7 month program, which offers a total of 4 modules.
   - This project was completed during the third module that the program has to offer.
-  - Students are required to build a project demonstrating their understanding of React, Browser Router, and Cypres fundamentals.
+  - Students are required to build a project demonstrating their understanding of React, Browser Router, and Cypress fundamentals.
 - Further Iterations:
   - Multiple shelves for 'want to read', 'currently reading', and 'read'
   - Firebase user authentication/database